Close

 Directions to meeting point

-Meeting time will be 18:00 (6:00 pm) on June 7th at SEEDS Office in Reykjavik.
+Meeting time will be 18:00 (6:00 pm) on May 5 at SEEDS’ office in Reykjavík.
 Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.

 Additional comments

 Participation fee EUR 350 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-It includes transport from the meeting point to the camp (on the first day), other activities available; and one trip combined with the trash collection activity (Hot River or Reykjanes).
+The fee includes transportation from the meeting point to the camp (on the first day and one trip combined with the trash collection activity (Hot River or Reykjanes).

 Requirements